To search for any services in Ontario:

 The Mindful Child: How to Help Your Kid Manage Stress and Become Happier, Kinder,

 The techniques of mindful awareness have helped millions of adults reduce stress in their lives.
 Now, children—who are under more pressure than ever before—can learn to protect themselves with these well-established methods adapted for their ages.
 Based on a program affiliated with UCLA, The Mindful Child is a groundbreaking book, the first to show parents how to teach these transformative practices to their children.

-Child's Mind: Mindfulness Practices to Help Our Children Be More Focused, Calm, and Relaxed
+Child's Mind: Mindfulness Practices to Help Our Children Be More Focused, Calm,

 By Christopher Willard (2010)

 This is a perfect book for adults and children looking to find more peace and quiet in their daily lives.
 Christopher Willard provides an overview of mindfulness and meditation techniques, clear and detailed exercises designed for individuals and groups, and personal stories that demonstrate the ability of mindfulness to empower children and adolescents.